-Whenever economic or financial reasons are applicable, an employer may also start proceedings for collective dismissal or extinguish the labor post.
+Whenever economic or financial reasons are applicable, the employer may also start a proceeding for collective dismissal or 'extinguishing the labor post'.
 This last measure is applicable up to the termination of a small number of posts (3-5).

-Contracts for a fixed period of time can terminate under the same conditions and, obviously at the conclusion of the pre-determined term by a notice of 15 days for employer and 8 days for employee.
+Contracts for a fixed period of time can terminate under the same conditions and, obviously, at the conclusion of the pre-determined term by a notice of 15 days for employers and 8 days for employees.

 Contracts regarding pregnant women are subject to special regulations and wherever there is a presumption of unlawful dismissal.

-The employer must get prior approval of an official committee for the protection of women and maternity rights and anti-discrimination between male and female (CIT).
+The employer must obtain the prior approval of an official committee for the protection of women and maternity rights and anti-discrimination between male and female (CIT).